Roy McLeod

 Roy Douglas McLeod (March 16, 1895 – April 30, 1955) was an American football, basketball, and track and field coach.
-He served as the second head football coach at Dickinson State College for the 1927 season, finishing with a record of 1–0–1.
-McLeod later served as the head football coach at Valley City State University from 1937 to 1942.
-During his six-season tenure with the Vikings, he compiled a record of 14–21–5.
+He was the second head football coach at Dickinson State College serving for the 1927 season, finishing with a record of 1–0–1.
+McLeod later served as the head football coach at Valley City State University from 1936 to 1942.

 McLeod was born March 16, 1895, in Erie, North Dakota.
 He graduated from Jamestown College High School and Jamestown College—now known as the University of Jamestown—in Jamestown, North Dakota.
 He also attended the University of Southern California (USC), and earned a degree from the University of Michigan.
 During World War I, he served in the 164th Regiment.
 McLeod coached for eight years at Bismarck High School in Bismark, North Dakota, and at high schools in Miles City, Montana, Fergus Falls, Minnesota, and Cavalier, North Dakota.
 In 1953, he joined the athletic staff at Concordia College in Moorhead, Minnesota, serving as an assistant football coach, trainer, and physical education instructor.
 McLeod died of a heart attack, on April 30, 1955, at a hospital in Moorhead.